leye3664/AWS-ALX/Static web Folder/README.md

 •	Update the website

-                                       Task 1: Creating a bucket in Amazon S3 In this task, you will create an S3 bucket and configure it for static website hosting.
+                                       Task 1: Creating a bucket in Amazon S3 In this task, I created an S3 bucket and configured it for static website hosting.

 1. In the AWS Management Console, on the Services menu, choose S3.

 2. Choose Create bucket
 An S3 bucket name is globally unique, and the namespace is shared by all AWS accounts.
 After you create a bucket, the name of that bucket cannot be used by another AWS account in any AWS Region unless you delete the bucket.
-Thus, for this lab, you will use a bucket name that includes a random number, such as: website-123
+Thus, for this lab, I will use a bucket name that includes a random number, such as: website-123

  3. For Bucket name, enter: website-<123> (replace <123> with a random number) Public access to buckets is blocked by default.
 Because the files in your static website will need to be accessible through the internet, you must permit public access.